satya-umd/Credibility-Analyzer/README.md

 Here, we are trying to use the data provided by FINRA about the brokers of different firms and their background to:
 </br>
 </br>

-1. Performed clustering on the data to identify possible number of groups which may act as a label to a set of similar brokers.</br>
+1. Performed clustering on the data to identify possible number of groups which may act as a label to a set of similar brokers.

-2. Assess the credibility of the brokers by using their background information and creating a metric.</br>
+2. Assess the credibility of the brokers by using their background information and creating a metric.

-3. Delinquent loan classifier.</br>
+3. Delinquent loan classifier.
 </p>
 </br>